 A. Sustainable development

 The sustainable development articulated in various international agreements as the concept premised on three interlinked pillars of economic development, social development and environmental protection is inextricably linked to the realization of children’s rights.
-These three pillars are understood as harmonizing the priorities of both developing and developed countries and implying both an intragenerational and intergenerational equity to meet the needs of present and future generations.
+These three pillars are understood as [to recognize a transformative and progressive vision associated with development,] harmonizing the priorities of all countries and implying both an intragenerational and intergenerational equity to meet the needs of present and future generations.

+Comentario GAA: Consideramos oportuno robustecer el concepto reconocociendo al desarrollo sostenible como una visión transformadora al paradigma de desarrollo dominante, que sugiera la vía del desarrollo sostenible, inclusivo y con visión de largo plazo, tal y como se arguye en el preámbulo de la Agenda 2030, Res.
+A/RES/70/1.
+Igualmente se sugiere revisar si es necesario categorizar países en desarrollo y países desarrollados.

 B. Intergenerational equity and future generations

 The Committee recognizes the principle of intergenerational equity and the interests of future generations.
 Nearly all (88 per cent) of children consulted affirmed that climate change and environmental damage were threatening future generations, and 63 per cent believed children were affected more than adults.
 Discussions of future generations should take into account the rights of children who are already present on this planet and those constantly arriving.
 Securing the realization of the right of each child to development to the maximum extent in the optimal environment necessarily requires States to implement their obligations under the Convention, taking into consideration short-, medium- and long-term effects of actions related to the development of the child over time.
 Such effects include the foreseeable environment-related threats arising as a result of acts or omissions of States now, the full implications of which may not manifest for years or even decades.